-Days 1-7– First part of follicular phase- This is the 5-7 days of menstruation During this time you want to take it easy with exercise but make sure you’re keeping moving for circulation.
+Days 1-7 (First part of the follicular phase): This is the 5-7 days of menstruation.
+During this time, you want to take it easy with exercise but make sure you keep moving for circulation.
 Your uterus needs oxygen and time to contract to release the endometrial lining.
-It can cause hormonal depletions if you are doing intense workout during this phase of your cycle.
+It can cause hormonal depletions if you do intense workouts during this phase of your cycle.
 You still want to keep moving to bring oxygen to the smooth muscle and circulate blood flow.

-The vibe plate is an amazing thing for circulation in the body as it gets blood flow to all organs in body including brain.
-Pilates, yoga and other adaptive exercises help get blood flow throughout the body.
-This is also a great time for the infrared sauna, which gets circulation up and is relaxing.
-This is not a good time for intense work out.
-If your endometrial lining isn’t fully released, you can end up with endometriosis or PCOS.
-You might feel good when you exercise hard because of endorphin release but it’s not great for your body.
+The vibe plate is a fantastic tool for circulation in the body as it gets blood flow to all organs in the body, including the brain.
+Pilates, yoga, and other adaptive exercises support blood flow throughout the body.
+This is also an excellent time for the infrared sauna, which gets circulation up and is relaxing.
+This is not a good time for an intense workout.
+If your endometrial lining isn’t fully released, you can develop endometriosis or PCOS.
+You might feel good exercising hard because of endorphin release, but it’s not great for your body.